amqp/rhea-promise/README.md

 - Each entity (connection, session, link) maintains its own state to let other entities know about what it is doing.
 Thus,
   - if the connection goes down then, everything on the connection - sessions, links are down.
   - if a session goes down then, all the the links on that session are down.
 - When an entity goes down rhea emits \*_error and \*_close events, where * can be "sender", "receiver", "session", "connection".
-If event listeners for the aforementioned events are not added at the appropriate level, then `rhea` propogates those events to its parent entity.
+If event listeners for the aforementioned events are not added at the appropriate level, then `rhea` propagates those events to its parent entity.
 If they are not handled at the `Container` level (uber parent), then they are transformed into an `error` event.
 This would cause your application to crash if there is no listener added for the `error` event.
 - In `rhea-promise`, the library creates, equivalent objects `Connection, Session, Sender, Receiver` and wraps objects from `rhea` within them.
 It adds event listeners to all the possible events that can occur at any level and re-emits those events with the same arguments as one would expect from rhea.
 This makes it easy for consumers of `rhea-promise` to use the **EventEmitter** pattern.
-Users can efficiently use different event emitter methods like `.once()`, `.on()`, `.prependListeners()`, etc. Since `rhea-promise` add those event listeners on `rhea` objects, the errors will never be propogated to the parent entity.
+Users can efficiently use different event emitter methods like `.once()`, `.on()`, `.prependListeners()`, etc. Since `rhea-promise` add those event listeners on `rhea` objects, the errors will never be propagated to the parent entity.
 This can be good as well as bad depending on what you do.
-   - **Good** - `*_error` events and `*_close` events emitted on an entity will not be propogated to it's parent.
+   - **Good** - `*_error` events and `*_close` events emitted on an entity will not be propagated to it's parent.
 Thus ensuring that errors are handled at the right level.
    - **Bad** - If you do not add listeners for `*_error` and `*_close` events at the right level, then you will never know why an entity shutdown.

 We believe our design enforces good practices to be followed while using the event emitter pattern.